 Everyone expects studying abroad to be an incredibly exciting experience.
-However one phenomenon that can hamper the entire experience is “homesickness.”
+However, one phenomenon that can hamper the entire experience is “homesickness.”
 Mostly fuelled by the cultural shock, homesickness can be a little daunting to deal with.
 Here are a few valuable tips, which will help you overcome homesickness with ease.
-Ten ways to avoid being homesick when studying abroad

 - Keep in touch with your family and friends:

 An assurance that your loved ones are just a call away is a great way to make you feel at home in a new setting.
 Use Skype WhatsApp, or FaceTime to keep in regular touch with your loved ones without causing a dent in your pocket.

 2. Use online mediums to connect with people:

 You can spontaneously engage in unplanned chat sessions with your family and friends on G-chat, Skype chat or Facebook.
 This will take your focus off from constantly thinking about what’s happening back home.
 Keeping in touch with your loved ones does help but make sure that you don’t overdo it and end up getting completely dependent on them emotionally.

 Paying customary visits to Iskcon temples, churches and mosques will make you feel connected to your religious roots and impart a sense of well-being.

 4. Celebrating Festivals with your peers and local community: